pybricks/pybricks.github.io/_posts/2024-11-06-saving-lego-mindstorms.md

 While each of these were brilliant in their own right, some of them now feel outdated or don't work anymore.
-But since the technology hasn't fundamentally changed for 20 years, this presents us with a unique opportunity: Invent a modern and future proof play experience for _all_ LEGO robotics sets.
+But since the technology hasn't fundamentally changed for 20 years, this presents us with a unique opportunity: invent a modern and future-proof play experience for _all_ LEGO robotics sets.

 This is what we have been doing successfully with Pybricks for the past 5 years, and now it is time to bring EV3 into the fold!